-“I get nervous,” the 23-year-old admits.
+“I get nervous,” the 24-year-old admits.
 “I cannot focus or control my feelings.”

 Maybe with good reason.
 That inner battle of nerves may have began when Matheis was a small boy growing up in Indonesia in the late 1990s.
-Back then, his country was going through political turmoil, with religious violence going rampant in various parts of the country.
+Back then, his country was going through political turmoil, with religious violence taking place in various parts of the country.

-It was then, living on the Maluku islands, that Matheis saw something no person – let a lone a child – should see.
-The Matheis family was Christian, and some among the community they lived in were bent on persecuting them simply because of that.
+It was then, living on the Maluku islands, that Matheis saw something no person – let alone a child – should ever see.
+The Matheis family was Christian, and some among the community they lived in were bent on persecuting them, simply because of that.

 The trio later had to find their way to a boat so they could cross to the neighboring island of Papua to be reunited with Matheis’ father.

 “It was chaos.
-We ran from village to village,” Matheis recollects.
+We ran from village to village,” he recollects.

-Having seen the very worst of human behavior, street fights and delinquency came easily in his teenaged years, says Matheis, who admits to being a “wild child.”
-However, the “Papua Badboy” has come a long way, and it is all thanks to martial arts.
+Matheis has seen the very worst of human behavior, so it is not too surprising that street fights and delinquency came easily in his teenaged years.
+He is quick to admit he was a “wild child.”
+But in 2012, “Papau Badboy” started curbing his behavior, and that is all thanks to martial arts.